From Daft Punk To MJ’s Thriller: New Warframe Octavia Has Fans Composing Songs

 So Warframe gets a new character, Octavia.
 And the community has launched into a frenzy over custom Octavia songs, from random beats to Michael Jackson hits.

-This week, Hardcore Gamer reports that a huge update comes to Warframe, bearing new weapons, a new quest, new feature Captura, and new warframe Octavia.
+This week, Hardcore Gamer reported that a huge update is coming to Warframe, bearing new weapons, a new quest, new feature Captura, and new warframe Octavia.
 The bard warframe, Octavia, not only brings musically adept abilities to the table, but also a brand-new feature that lets players craft their own in-game music that goes with Octavia’s abilities.

 If you’ve logged into Warframe this week, you’ve probably already seen an Octavia warframe in a random mission—or you might own one already, too.
 This writer has seen Octavia in action (taxi-ing in a mission that was way to hard for me but I managed to bleed out until my squad got to me) and man, were her beats crazy!